zfdong/noaa-coops-api-arcpro-addin/README.md

 This addin is compatible with ArcGIS Pro 3.4 and above.

 ## Features
-This addin allows ArcGIS Pro users to quickly browse through NOAA Tides and Currents Stations by product type and download the specific data to CSV.
+This addin allows ArcGIS Pro users to quickly browse through [NOAA Tides and Currents stations](https://tidesandcurrents.noaa.gov/) by product type and download the specific data to CSV.

 - Retrieve NOAA CO-OPS stations by station/product type.
 - View station details with all available metadata.